corvus-albus/moodle-local_wsmanagesections/README.md

 Usage
 -----
-Rest API
+Use functions over Rest API.
+Have a look at python sample code at https://github.com/corvus-albus/corvus-albus-moodle-local_wsmanagesections-script-examples.

 Requirements
 ------------
-- Moodle 3.3
+- Moodle 3.3 or later

 Installation
 ------------